skyajal/rpi4-docker/omv-steps.md

 Lastly, we need to make the changes persistent.
 Run the following command:
 `sudo apt install -y iptables-persistent` then follow the prompts when installing the package.
-You should now be able to run KVM and docker together on OMV 6.
+You should now be able to run kvm and docker together on OMV 6.
 Enjoy! :)